 Dee Shackle Tips to Select the Correct Size

-Dee Shackle rating is often too high for caravans and trailers.
+Dee Shackle rating above one tonne is too high for caravans and camper trailers.
 Learn how to calculate the correct shackle size?

 Your shackles must be of comparable size to your safety chain.

 Dee shackle sizes and ratings are